kmoppel/kmoppel.github.io/_posts/2025-04-24-is-striping-postgres-data-volumes-a-free-lunch.md

 * One run with *io2* + 40K provisioned IOPS.
-* One run with *gp3* at default, BUT on a high 256GB RAM [x2iedn.2xlarge](https://instances.vantage.sh/aws/ec2/x2iedn.2xlarge) instance, so that effectively it's an in-memory test (which is rarely a real life use case of course)
+* One run with *gp3* at default, BUT on a high 256GB RAM [x2iedn.2xlarge](https://instances.vantage.sh/aws/ec2/x2iedn.2xlarge) instance, so that effectively it's an in-memory test - which is rarely a real life use case of course - but do note that money-wise the in-memory instance is more than 2x cheaper than the 40K provisioned IOPS, so some food for thought here...
 * One run on my local workstation with a modern NVMe drive (2TB Samsung 990 EVO Plus).
 To get the same RAM-to-disk had to also 2x the pgbench scale to 16K.